MicrosoftDocs/azure-docs/articles/search/tutorial-csharp-facets.md

 # C# Tutorial: Use facets to improve network efficiency - Azure Search

 Learn how to improve network efficiency by implementing a facet search.
-Learn that facet searches are efficient because they are carried out only once for each page load, rather than once for each keystroke.
-Learn that facets are attributes of the data (such as a pool, wifi, free parking, view, and so on, in our hotels data), and stay relevant for the lifespan of a page.
+Facet searches are efficient because they are carried out only once for each page load, rather than once for each keystroke.
+Facets are attributes of the data (such as a pool, wifi, free parking, view, and so on, in our hotels data), and stay relevant for the lifespan of a page.
 This tutorial builds onto the paging project created in the [C# Tutorial: Search results pagination - Azure Search](tutorial-csharp-paging.md) tutorial.

 In this tutorial, you learn how to:
 > [!div class="checklist"]